0angelic0/DGTAsync/README.md

 # DGTAsync
 DGTAsync was inspired by duemunk/Async.
 But it was written from the ground up to be able to handle an async tasks such as Alamofire download/upload tasks.
-It also can handle errors.
+It also can handle errors and parallel tasks.

 ## CocoaPods Installation
     pod 'DGTAsync'